 2. Grab a Cocktail at Whiskey Kitchen

-Whiskey Kitchen is the best bet after eating at dozens of Nashville restaurants.
+It is literally the best place to visit after eating at dozens of Nashville restaurants.

 They offer both local delicacies and foreign cuisines as well.
 Whiskey Kitchen serves one of the best peach bellinis you can ever think of.
 You should try it before you leave Nashville.

 3. Enjoy a Show at Pucketts

-In Pucketts, you can book tickets for a show to enjoy over dinner.
+In Pucketts, you can book tickets for a show to enjoy a good laugh over dinner.

-They also have a location in downtown Nashville where they have live music often as well; the Franklin location is just a bit bigger.
+They also have a location in downtown Nashville where they have live music often; the Franklin location is just a bit bigger.

 4. Attend a Wine Festival

-From April through September is usually the most active with wine and food festivals, but then, there are fantastic wine collections in the winter as well!
+April through September is usually the most active with wine and food festivals, but there are also fantastic wine collections in the winter!
+You should try it out.